mstyslinger/capstone_two/README.md

 * Precision with 25 estimators: 0.709
 * Precision with 10 estimators: 0.709

-**More reasonable results, with some variation.** The best precision score was 0.711, and the model is therefore set to 50 estimators.
-The feature importances were then calculated using this model.
+**More reasonable results, with some variation.** The best precision score was 0.711, and the model is therefore set to **50 estimators**.
+The next step is to calculate the most important features for predicting the target.
+The feature importances are measured using the total information gain increases from splits on each given feature in the "forest."
+Steps:
+* For each feature, the decrease in impurity criterion (**criterion='gini'**) is calculated for nodes that split on it, weighted by how many data points pass through those nodes.
+* Average that calculation for each node across the "forest."

 <div>
 <P ALIGN=CENTER><img src="images/first_feat_importances.png" alt="drawing" width="800"/></div>

+**X features account for more than 5% of the variance in the data:**

 **Precision score and confusion matrix for final model with n_estimators=10:**<br />
 * Precision with 10 estimators: 0.58<br />